My Trading Model

 Evaluating a Trade

-I use half of the underlying value of the stock at the strike price as what I must keep in reserves for the stock.
+When bullish, I use as much as half of the underlying value of the stock at the strike price as what I must keep in reserves for the stock.
 Most stocks I trade allow for 30% in cash to support owning them in full.
 By using 50% as my own limit I feel safer about an unexpected downturn that ends up with all of my options being assigned to me.
-In a bull market or if I am well out of the money on a few stocks, I might let this buffer range go as low as 40%, but no lower.
+In a strong bull market, or if I am well out of the money on a few stocks, I have let this buffer range go as low as 40%, but no lower.
 At 40-50%, I am bringing in a very nice return without taking the chance that a short term dip will sink my account.
 What it means to me is that if my account liquidation value is $50,000 I am trading as if I have $100,000.
-This allows me to trade in larger lots thereby decreasing the impact of commissions on my trades and at the same time it allows me to further diversify.
+When I was with TD Ameritrade this allowed me to trade in larger lots thereby decreasing the impact of commissions on my trades and at the same time it allows me to further diversify.
+Now that I’ve moved to Interactive Brokers commissions aren’t as much of a concern.
 Since my goal is to not keep the actual underlying stocks in my account and just keep the premiums rolling in like an insurance company, I rarely have to use any margin.

 An exit strategy is built in to this model.
 When an option expires I have exited the position.
 That doesn’t mean that I can’t get back in to it if I still like it, but it requires me to do my full due diligence again.
 A common mistake I made before was not continuing the “homework” that Jim Cramer always states is mandatory.
 This forces me into it, although I have gotten better about regularly doing checks on what I own prior to expiration.